20 Tips For Biking The Bow Valley Parkway in 2024

 Parks Canada suggests that cyclists should park their vehicles at the Banff Train Station Parking Lot, accessible via the Mount Norquay Road entrance to the townsite; this is where there is free and ample parking.

-In the past (and this is much easier on a weekday), it’s always been possible to park at The Fireside day-use area parking lot and access road.
+In the past (and this is much easier on a weekday in the off season), it’s always been possible to park at The Fireside day-use area parking lot and access road.
 We’ve also been able to park along Vermilion Lakes Road where there are a few spaces.
 There’s not a lot of parking here, so if it’s a weekend in the summer, you may find parking here tough.

-You can also park at the Lake Louise Summer Gondola to start your ride from Lake Louise, as well at Castle Junction, where there is a small parking area.
+You can also park at the Lake Louise Summer Gondola to start your ride from Lake Louise, as well at Castle Junction, where there is a small parking area near the bridge.

 When is the Best Time to Cycle the Parkway?